lf-/blog/content/posts/WALL-side/index.md

 languages
 {% end %}

+#### Note
+> A previous version of this article unfairly implied that Firefox has better
+> SVG standards conformance than Inkscape.
+The situation is more complicated
+> than that and includes the standards being cut down to match stagnant browser
+> implementations, while there are also some SVG 2.0 features missing in
+> Inkscape.
+Nobody is perfect here.

 My partner has a brilliant poster they made of the backing of 3M command strips in their apartment, which I wanted to recreate as a vector image to make another.
 I initially tried inkscape, where I ran into issues with the tiled